 Andrews also holds five major hockey tournaments annually.
 The Atlantic Showcase in 2018 featured 282 male players and 91 female players from 12 countries (Canada, USA, Switzerland, Slovenia, Croatia, England, Norway, Russia, Sweden, Italy, Japan, and China).
 The Showcase is for players, male and female in Pee Wee, Bantam/Midget, and Junior; it also offers a separate goalie program.
 To help young players hone their skills or learn new ones individual sessions can be arranged where a coach would work with a player in a one-on-one atmosphere on the synthetic ice located at the school.
 It’s another way to help a player achieve their personal best.
 Technology is also an essential part of developing players today and not necessarily by just using analytics which has become the norm for hockey scouts and player personnel people.
 Andrews is very much in tune with using technology to help further develop athletes.
 IPads and laptops have become a part of the game along with video.
 The human aspect is still most important as well as developing good people and watching them strive for excellence at Andrews; plus having fun developing skills in a great game.

-Andrews Sports Institute has expanded this year by providing this development remotely to students all over the world in places as far as Thailand, Saudi Arabia, Chicago, and Yellowknife to name a few.
+Andrews Sports Institute has expanded in recent years by providing this development remotely to students all over the world in places as far as Thailand, Saudi Arabia, Chicago, and Yellowknife to name a few.
 ASI is also happy to continue their after-school programs across the Island in areas such as Charlottetown, Pownal, and Georgetown.

 Allan Andrews was inducted into the Junior Achievement PEI Business Hall of Fame located in Charlottetown in 2012.
 On accepting his induction into the Hall he spoke of the program as not just about being a business but preparing youngsters for the future in hockey and life.
 Andrews is committed to seeing young players become all they can be in the world.
 It is amazing to see how many have improved their skills and went on to good things in not only hockey or ringette and have become leaders.